 You'll also find scraps of poetry, and tiny revelations, and days where nothing seems to happen at all.
 I suppose that's life in all its glory.

-I'm a Canadian girl, currently halfway through college majoring in journalism at Sheridan College — and loving it.
-I could tell you a hundred things I'm passionate about: Africa, Jesus, writing, art, and my baby nephew.
+I'm a Canadian girl, just graduated college majoring in journalism at Sheridan College.
+I could tell you a hundred things I'm passionate about: Africa, Jesus, writing, art, and my nephew and niece.
 But even then, there's so much more than that.

 My first writing love will always be fiction, but in 2015 I came home from Uganda, Africa, deciding to pursue journalism.
 I had seen women — in hospitals, if they were lucky — dying in the midst of childbirth.
 I'd like to tell stories that matter.